smalldatalab/omh-admin-dashboard/README.md

 end
 ```

-In the `views/admin/ohmage_data_points/_show.html.haml`, the data for that specific date are rendered.
+The `views/admin/ohmage_data_points/_show.html.haml` defines the structure that the data for that specific day will rendered in.

 Related files